White demographic decline: Overview

-Statistical terms
+Associated terminology

 Majority minority

-As well as referencing ethno-cultural, linguistic, and religious demography, the term 'majority minority' has consistently been used in racial contexts in media and academia, and specifically to identify the demographic decline of white populations.
+Referencing ethno-cultural, linguistic, and religious demography, the term 'majority minority' has been used in racial contexts in media and academia, and specifically to identify the demographic decline of white populations.
 In 2010, it was reported by the BBC how "America's two largest states – California and Texas – became 'majority-minority' states (with an overall minority population outnumbering the white majority)" between 1998 and 2004.

-Demographers Rogelio Sáenz and Dudley L. Poston Jr. have studied existing states which have gained white minorities in the 21st century, and how, from 2017 onwards, an ongoing falling white population-share predicts further US states to follow this trend: "nonwhites account for more than half of the populations of Hawaii, the District of Columbia, California, New Mexico, Texas and Nevada.
+Demographers Rogelio Sáenz and Dudley L. Poston Jr. have studied states in which white people have become less than 50% of the population in the 21st century, and how, more US states are predicted to follow the trend: "nonwhites account for more than half of the populations of Hawaii, the District of Columbia, California, New Mexico, Texas and Nevada.
 In the next 10 to 15 years, these half-dozen 'majority-minority' states will likely be joined by as many as eight other states where whites now make up less than 60 percent of the population."
 From their research, Sáenz and Poston Jr expect the United States to have progressed to overall white minority demography by 2044.
 Regarding various projected majority minority scenarios across the Western world, in a 2018 article for the London School of Economics, academics Eric Kaufmann and Matthew Goodwin wrote:

 The ethnic make-up of many western countries is changing, and in countries previously seen as having 'white' majorities that past predominance is declining.
 In the United States, Canada and New Zealand, the 'majority-minority' point will arrive around 2050, while in western Europe it is projected to occur towards the end of the century.
 Some commentators have asked if this change may lead to a growing reaction or 'white backlash'.
 All else being equal, we suggest that the answer may be yes.

 An example from the developing world includes Brazil which, due to a long-term demographic decline of white Brazilians, has been designated as a majority-minority country in relation to the South American nation's racial classification of whiteness.